BidnessForB/JPostman/README.md

   PostmanCollection pmcSource = PostmanCollection.PMCFactory("/path/to/another/collection.json");
   pmcTest.addItem(pmcSource, 2);
   ```
+ You can add a collection in this way either to the top level Collection itself or to any folder in the collection.

  All folders, requests, pre-request and test scripts are copied over.
 Collection variables are appended to the target collections array of variables.

   **CAUTION** Currently there is no check for duplicate variables names between the two collections.